crossplane/docs/content/master/concepts/managed-resources.md

   `spec.forProvider`.
 * `Delete` - the external resource will be deleted when the managed resource is deleted.
-* `LateInitialize` - Unprovided spec fields are late-initialized to `spec.forProvider` with the default values from the cloud provider.
+* `LateInitialize` - Unprovided spec fields are late initialized to `spec.forProvider` with the default values from the cloud provider.
 This enables Crossplane to take full control of the external resource, even those values not provided by the user upfront.
 Read more about [Late Initialization]({{<ref "./managed-resources#late-initialization" >}})